Key Takeaway

 Detailed Explanation

 Compounded semaglutide is prepared by licensed compounding pharmacies and prescribed by physicians as an alternative to brand-name products like Ozempic and Wegovy.
-It contains the same active ingredient (semaglutide) and works through the same GLP-1 receptor agonist mechanism.
-Because the active molecule is identical, the pharmacokinetics are similar, with a half-life of approximately 7 days and a gradual decline in drug levels after a missed dose.
+It contains compounded formulations of the active ingredient (semaglutide) and works through the same GLP-1 receptor agonist mechanism.
+Because the active active ingredient is in the same class, the pharmacokinetics are similar, with a half-life of approximately 7 days and a gradual decline in drug levels after a missed dose.

 What to Expect After Missing a Dose